School:Education and Social Care

 Joanna would be pleased to consider supervising doctoral students with the following research interests/topics:

-Fox, JR, 2019, Promoting good mental health in the workplace for people who experience mental ill-health: an insider perspective Refocus on Recovery.
-Nottingham: Sept 4-6 2019.
+Fox, J. R., September 2019.
+Promoting good mental health in the workplace for people who experience mental ill-health: an insider perspective.
+Refocus on Recovery, Nottingham.